newearthmartin/hacktravel/README.md

 ## We learned

 * To work as an ecosystem, integrating with tools from another hack-team
-* To access the WT contracts blockchain from different languages
+* To access the WT contracts blockchain from different languages, with helpers like wt-js-libs and calling contracts directly with web3
-* Working with WT js helpers
+* Smart contracts, abi, etc
 * Truffle, metamask, etc
+* WT mission: leveling the playfield to let small companies and independent developers (like us!) access the travel industry players
+* Travel industry concepts
+* Trust problems in decentralized ecosystem

 ## Extra resources